ScooloV/bbpedia/docs/core_rules.md

 for any reason, cannot use any Skills or Traits unless otherwise stated in the Skill or Trait description:

-« You can choose to use a Skill or Trait that modifiees a dice roll after the dice
+* You can choose to use a Skill or Trait that modifiees a dice roll after the dice

 roll has been made.

-« All bonuses and/or modifierrs from Skills or Traits can be combined.
+* All bonuses and/or modifiers from Skills or Traits can be combined.

-« Unless the description states otherwise, a Skill or Trait can be used by more
+* Unless the description states otherwise, a Skill or Trait can be used by more

 than one player per team turn.

-« Unless the description states otherwise, a Skill or Trait can be used multiple
+* Unless the description states otherwise, a Skill or Trait can be used multiple

 times during each team turn.

-« Unless a Skill or Trait is marked with an asterisk (\*), its use is not
+* Unless a Skill or Trait is marked with an asterisk (\*), its use is not

 compulsory (i.e., you do not have to use that Skill or Trait if you do not